Thomas, No. 24 Appalachian State roll past La.-Monroe 52-7

-BOONE, N.C.
-(AP) — Zac Thomas threw for 214 yards and three touchdowns and ran for another score and No. 24 Appalachian State beat Louisiana-Monroe 52-7 on Saturday for the Mountaineers’ first victory as a Top 25 team.
+Zac Thomas threw for 214 yards and three touchdowns and ran for another score and No. 24 Appalachian State beat Louisiana-Monroe 52-7 on Saturday for the Mountaineers’ first victory as a Top 25 team.

+The win helped bury the memory of getting blown out by Georgia Southern 34-14 last year just five days after breaking into the AP poll at No. 25, as well as avenge a heartbreaking 52-45 loss to Louisiana-Monroe in the last meeting in 2017.

+Drinkwitz said he made his players “well aware” of both losses after posting motivational material all over the team’s building, including on the players’ lockers.

 Darrynton Evans added 177 yards from scrimmage and two touchdowns to help Appalachian State extend the nation’s third-longest winning streak to 12 games.
 Only Clemson (22) and Ohio State (13) have longer active streaks.

 Appalachian State (6-0, 3-0 Sun Belt) entered the game as one of 12 unbeaten FBS teams in the country, and rattled off 31 straight points in the first half after spotting the Warhawks a 7-0 lead.
-The win helped avenge a 52-45 loss to Louisiana-Monroe in 2017.

-This is Appalachian State’s second stint in the Top 25 in two years.
-A year ago, they broke into the Top 25, but it only lasted five days before a 34-14 loss at Georgia Southern.

-Appalachian State coach Eli Drinkwitz reminded his team about those losses to Louisiana-Monroe and Georgia Southern all week.

 Evans got the Mountaineers going on a rain-soaked afternoon by breaking through big hole at the line of scrimmage and racing 59 yards for a touchdown to tie it at 7.
 Thomas connected on a 6-yard TD pass to Thomas Hennigan in the back of the end zone and scored on a sneak following a Josh Thomas’ fumble recovery to make it 21-7 late in the first quarter.